hdShang/arxiv-daily/docs/cs-LG/2025-05-28/papers/250521908v2-reinforcement-learning-for-out-of-distribution-reasoning-in-llms-an-.md

 ---
 layout: default
-title: Reinforcement Learning for Out-of-Distribution Reasoning in LLMs: An Empirical Study on Diagnosis-Related Group Coding
+title: "Reinforcement Learning for Out-of-Distribution Reasoning in LLMs: An Empirical Study on Diagnosis-Related Group Coding"
 ---

 # Reinforcement Learning for Out-of-Distribution Reasoning in LLMs: An Empirical Study on Diagnosis-Related Group Coding